The Ultimate Guide To The Brisbane Botanic Gardens

 Brisbane Botanic Gardens Mt Coot-tha – family challenge

 Can you and your kids locate the 17 treasures on the Hide ‘n’ Seek Trail?
-When you arrive at the gardens, head to the information desk and pick up your brochure and take the challenge.
+When you arrive at the gardens, head to Mt Coot-tha Visitor Information Centre and pick up your brochure and take the challenge.

 Brisbane Botanic Gardens Mt Coot-tha – How to get there

 Brisbane Botanic Gardens Mt Coot-tha are at Mt Coot-tha Road, Toowong.
 There is free parking onsite or you can catch a Brisbane City Council bus there.
 Visit the TransLink website for more information.